- Good academic and disciplinary standing

 Instruction at Oxford combines lectures, classes, and (in the sciences) laboratory work, with a systematic and intensive use of tutorials.
 A tutorial is a weekly meeting of one or two students with the tutor to whom they are assigned for their subject.
 At the weekly meeting with the tutor, students present the result of a week's work, usually an essay written on the basis of readings suggested by the tutor.

-When choosing tutorials, students should mainly be looking at subjects normally taught in the first or second year.
+When choosing tutorials, you should look mainly at subjects normally taught in the first or second year.

 A full courseload for this program is: 2 tutorials per term, six for the year

 The minimum passing grade for this program is: 40

 You are required to live in program housing as housing at Oxford is guaranteed.

 You will live in a single room in a residence hall operated by the specific college.
 These halls are normally either on the grounds of the college or a short walking distance away.